ZK-Jackie/GraphMind/README.md

 ## Features 🌟
 - based on InternLM-chat-7b（Update to InternLM2 lately）
 - Multi-modal Chat with users
-- Highly cust
+- Highly customizable

 ## Demo 🎥
 demo is coming soon...

-## Timeline ⏲️
+## Developing Timeline ⏲️
+- [2024.4.16] Due to the recent busy academic study, the development of this project has been suspended, and the restart time is unknown...
-- [2024.3.14] T2KG Dataset prepared, extracting fine-tuning start
+- [2024.3.14] T2KG Dataset prepared, extracting fine-tuning start.
-- [2024.3.12] Start the project
+- [2024.3.12] Start the project.

 ## Quick Start 🚀
 Firstly, configuration in file `config.py` can be modified according to your needs or local computer environment.
 The flexible configuration: